goplus/gop/doc/classfile.md

 ### spx: A Go+ 2D Game Engine for STEM education

-This classfile has the file suffix `.spx`.
-It is the earliest classfile in the world.
+This class framework has the file suffix `.spx`.
+It is the earliest class framework in the world.

 #### tutorial/01-Weather